armw4/react-router-example-es5/README.md

 Now start clicking around on the links and watch the SPA do it's thing.

+#### The server wildcard/catch all route is a thing

+If you decided to server your app from an actual web server, you'll need a catch all route for the purposes of deep linking.
+For example, I shouldn't have to hit the index route in order to access the app.
+It should load an arbitrary, route, so long as it's valid and the user can access it, no matter how the user gets to that route (i.e. I could manually type the route in my address bar, or click a link from an email).
+This is pretty simple to configure in node as I've done in `app.js`.
+You'll want to do the same in the framework of your choosing.
+This works because the browser will always download a copy of your app from the server, *then* trigger any client side route handlers you have configured (and in that order :wink:).

 #### Where's the magic happening?

 The app itself lives inside `public/index.html`.
 It's here that react, history, react-router, etc. is initialized.
 Our components and routing configuration